thiago4go/dapr-workshop/docs/challenge-2/python.md

 ## Overview

-On our second challenge, we will send the order created in the previous step to the kitchen!
-For that, we will:
+In this challenge, you will send the order created in the previous step to the kitchen!
+For that, you will:

 - Create a new service called _pizza-kitchen_ with a `/cook` endpoint.
-- Update _pizza-store_ to invoke the `/cook` endpoint with the Service Invocation building block.
+- Update _pizza-store_ to invoke the `/cook` endpoint with the Service Invocation API.

-To learn more about the Service Invocation building block, refer to the [Dapr docs](https://docs.dapr.io/developing-applications/building-blocks/service-invocation/).
+To learn more about the Service Invocation API, refer to the [Dapr docs](https://docs.dapr.io/developing-applications/building-blocks/service-invocation/).

 ### Installing the dependencies

-Open a new terminal window and create another virtual enviroment:
+Open a new terminal window and create another virtual environment:

 ```bash
 python -m venv env